Skip to content

 In a place with two genders, these rules are called a gender binary.
 Some people don’t follow the rules for their gender binary.
 For example, a woman might work on cars, which is often thought of as a “masculine” job.
 Or a man might teach kindergarten, which is often thought of as a “feminine” job.

 Some people ignore some or all of their gender role by changing their appearance or behavior.
-This is called gender variance or gender nonconformity.
+People who do this are called gender diverse, gender nonconforming, and other names.
 A man might like to paint his fingernails, or a woman might like a hairstyle that is more common among men.
 Those people are breaking the rules for their gender role.
-Most people who do these things agree are not transgender.
+Many people who do these things do not identify as transgender.
 They agree with their sex assignment.
 People who are not transgender are called cisgender people.

 Transgender people